elliotlarson/dev-notes/docker-notes.md

 $ docker image build -t nginx-with-html .
 ```

+This builds the image from the Dockerfile in the current directory and tags it with the name `nginx-with-html`.

 Run a container of the image:

 ```bash
 $ docker container run -p 80:80 --rm
 ```

+This runs a container off of the image, connecting port 80 on the host machine to port 80 on the container.
+The `--rm` flag will remove the running container after we exit with `ctrl+z`.

 If you want to upload this image to Docker Hub, you need to tag it: